if-tools/IF-Tools/README.md

  - `IF_LIVE_KEY` - Your IF Live Api key.
 See [here](https://infiniteflight.com/guide/developer-reference/live-api/overview#obtaining-an-api-key) for information on obtaining it.

 ## Contributing
 Want to contribute?
 That's great, thanks!
-Clone the `develop` branch of this repo to get started, and then open a new Pull Request when you've made your desired changes (don't forget to describe them).
+Fork the `develop` branch of this repo to get started, and then open a new Pull Request when you've made your desired changes (don't forget to describe them).